Jump to Content

 This session will discuss the risks and exposures in a bank’s mortgage loan portfolio, together with the reasons for mortgage impairment insurance (including challenges relating to lender placed insurance).
 Among other things, this session will discuss important underwriting considerations, levels of coverage, pricing, and the “triple trigger,” as well as provide real life claims examples.

-• Amy Lund Jenkins, JD, Vice President, Financial Institutions Group, NFP
+• Amy Jenkins, Vice President, NFP – Financial Institutions Group

 5:00 PM - 6:00 PM